PayasPandey11/gitwise/README.md

 - **[📋 Quick Reference](https://payaspandey11.github.io/gitwise/QUICK_REFERENCE.html)** - Handy command reference
 - **[🔧 API Documentation](https://payaspandey11.github.io/gitwise/api.html)** - For developers and contributors

-## 🦙 Recommended: Ollama Setup

-For the best balance of privacy, quality, and speed:

 #### ⚠️ Command Not Found?
 (PATH issues)
 If you see a warning like: